What Constitutes a Valid Offer to Enter into a Contract?

 - Offers that are clearly part of a negotiation—The statement “Would you take $3,000 for your stereo?” is not a binding offer but only part of a negotiation.
 A reply of “Yes, I would,” still doesn’t create a binding contract.
 It’s merely an answer to the question.

 - Advertisements—Ads are typically considered invitations to make an offer.
 As a general rule, no contract exists until the seller agrees.

 Contact Attorney Howard N. Sobel

 At the Law Office of Howard N. Sobel, P.A. we provide comprehensive counsel to businesses and business owners.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 We are currently available by phone, text message, or videoconference only.
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.